mk-michal/p2_continuous-control/README.md

    - We are using ShangtonZhang github repository, that is used as our base and we are adjusting the agent to our Unity Environment as ShangtonZhang repo is used strictly with OpenAI tasks

+# Navigation
+The DDPG model could be found in ddpg_model.py module.
+It receives a parent BaseAgent class from ShangtonZhang repository.

+Training is done in `ddpg_runner.py`.
+Agent receives hyperparameters that are defined in `utils.py`

+Final results are saved into `results` folder.
+We can find the trained agent model, as well with used normalizer and graph of final results.

+In order to only run trained model in evaluation model, run `model_evaluation.py`.